PrefectHQ/prefect/docs/contributing/feature_flags.md

     You won't need to refer to the condition object later.
 This example includes it as a separate variable for ease of reading.

-Then, at runtime, you can check the flag by specifying the condition as a keyword argument to `flag_is_enabled()`:
+At runtime, you can check the flag by specifying the condition as a keyword argument to `flag_is_enabled()`:

 ```python